rouvinerh/tp/docs/CS2101/UserGuide_2101.md

 Our team has colour coded the texts in this guide to help you better understand the commands, as it can get a bit confusing!

-> ❗The colours on your own screen may be different, or it may not even be colour-coded at all.
-The colours are just visual cues for **this guide**!

 There are 3 colours used in the guide.

 ![Colour Coded Text](img_2101/colour_code.png)